filipe-silva/FireflyIII.Net/generated/docs/CategoriesApi.md

 <a id="listattachmentbycategory"></a>
 # **ListAttachmentByCategory**
-> AttachmentArray ListAttachmentByCategory (int id, int? page = null)
+> AttachmentArray ListAttachmentByCategory (string id, int? page = null)

 Lists all attachments.